 Located by the sea, there are plenty of ways to get to Copenhagen.
 I arrived by plane where I was able to easily hop on the metro to take me downtown in about 20 minutes.
 Copenhagen also has a central train station, located near the Tivoli Gardens, which the largest train station in Denmark.
 Trains here have connections to other cities around the country as well as with southern Sweden.
-As a port city, Copenhagen is also a popular cruise hub and has been named Europe’s leading Cruise Port multiple times.
+As a port city, Copenhagen is also a popular cruise hub and has been named Europe’s leading cruise port multiple times.

-What to See and Do
+Copenhagen in 1 Day: What to See and Do

-The Little Mermaid
+The Little Mermaid Statue

 This pedestrian only area is considered to be the shopping street of Copenhagen.
 At 1.1 km, it is one of the longest pedestrian shopping streets in all of Europe.
 StrØget has something for everyone and is filled with a selection of souvenir shops, popular chain stores, and of course high end designer boutiques.
 This is also the area where you will find Copenhagen’s most famous (and expensive) stores including the Royal Copenhagen Porcelain Factory.
 Even if you don’t really want to do any shopping, this area has a fun atmosphere and is worth walking around.

 City Hall and Jens Olsen’s World Clock

 Located in City Hall Square, City Hall is a beautiful building that was inaugurated in 1905.
 But despite the beautiful façade and interior, the main attraction here is Jens Olsen’s World Clock.
 This astronomical clock has twelve movements and is wound once a week to display an incredible variety of things including: lunar eclipses, different times around the world including Copenhagen time and solar time, the time of sunset and sunrise, the calendar, a star map, and the solar system amongst other things.
 The World Clock located just inside city hall to the right.
 Entry to city hall (and the World Clock) is free to visitors.
 You don’t have to spend much time here but it is definitely a must-see for your 1 day in Copenhagen.